piplus2/juicer-1.6-nextflow/README.md

 ## Containers and dependencies

-The repository ships Juicer helper scripts inside `bin/`.
-Only `samtools` currently declares a container image; extend `conf/containers.config` (or add your own profile) if you prefer to run every tool inside Singularity or Docker.
-When running on clusters with modules, set the appropriate `beforeScript` or `module` blocks in the relevant profile.
+The repository includes required Juicer helper scripts in the `bin/` directory.
+By default, the pipeline uses containers for `samtools` and `juicer_tools`.
+To run additional tools inside Singularity or Docker, extend the definitions in `conf/containers.config`.
+For cluster environments that use environment modules, set the appropriate `beforeScript` or `module` directives in your profile.

 ## Testing and development